charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2018.md

 You don't need to know real values for this exercise, but your route should take these parameters and pass them back in its response.

+Don't forget that **/create-standard** and **create-educate** each return the values described above.
+Your tests need to take these into account.

 If the test complains that it is getting HTML rather than JSON then that probably means that you are using the wrong URL or throwing some kind of exception in your endpoint.
 Here is a trick: